Intuit QuickBooks Payroll Review 2023: Is It Right for You?

 - How-to guides and videos

-When running payroll in QuickBooks Payroll, the whole process requires only several button clicks.
-Its system automatically pulls up the necessary employee and pay information, including time data (if you have QuickBooks Time), and you can make changes before completing the payroll run.
+When running payroll in QuickBooks Payroll, the entire process requires only several button clicks.
+Its system pulls up the specific employee and pay information, including time data (if you have QuickBooks Time) automatically, and you can make changes before completing the payroll run.
 The interface is not complex, and there is a help button with how-to articles, plus a way to contact its 24/7 chat support.
-You can also call a customer service rep via phone from Mondays to Fridays, 6 a.m. to 6 p.m., and Saturdays, 6 a.m. to 3 p.m., Pacific time.
+You can also call a customer service rep via phone from Mondays to Fridays, 6 a.m. to 6 p.m.
+Pacific time, and Saturdays, 6 a.m. to 3 p.m., PT.

 |Makes taxes a breeze||Inconsistent customer support quality; wait time can be long|